khandaker-abid/raptors-voting-analysis/README.md

 // src/data/api.ts - Line 14
 const USE_MOCKS = false;  // Change from true to false
 ```

+The preprocessing runner saves timestamped logs under `preprocessing/logs/` and triggers `validate_preprocessing.py` automatically.
+Run `./verify_preprocessing.sh` from the repository root at any time to confirm MongoDB collections and cached assets without rerunning the full pipeline.

 **Option B: Quick Start with Mock Data**